Wednesday, November 20, 2024

 The Way Forward: Taking Action While We Can

-People concerned about the DOE’s misleading promotion of nuclear power and SMRs can take meaningful action by contacting the Senate Committee on Energy and Natural Resources to advocate for increased transparency.
-Additionally, individuals can request the reprogramming of funds from SMR development to renewable energy initiatives, and they can file complaints with the DOE Office of Inspector General for industry and government greenwashing.
-We can also support non-profit environmental groups and ask that they follow Canada’s lead in try to hold the nuclear industry and government agencies accountable.
-With a potential Trump administration poised to make sweeping cuts to federal agencies, reduced public oversight could embolden the nuclear industry to expand greenwashing efforts unchecked.
-Advocacy is more crucial than ever before.
+US citizens concerned about the DOE’s misleading promotion of nuclear power and SMRs can take meaningful action by contacting the Senate Committee on Energy and Natural Resources to advocate for oversight of nuclear greenwashing and request the reprogramming of funds from SMR development to renewable energy initiatives.
+Individuals can file complaints with the FTC and the DOE Office of Inspector General for industry and government greenwashing.
+We can also support non-profit environmental groups and ask that they follow Canada’s lead to hold the nuclear industry and government agencies accountable.
+With the Trump administration poised to make sweeping cuts to federal agencies and roll back nuclear safety oversight and regulations, citizen advocacy is more crucial than ever before.

 Action Contact Information